cap-js/docs/node.js/outbox.md

 ```

 ::: tip
-You still need to `await` these operations, because messages might be stored in a database first, in your main transaction.
+You still need to `await` these operations, because messages might be stored in a database first, inside your main transaction.
 :::

 The `cds.outboxed` function can also be called with optional configuration options.